anchor

 2. They Are Exceptionally Solitary Animals

-Leopard seals are not social, and prefer to live and hunt in solitude.
-On rare occasions, you may see them in pairs or small groups, usually during the mating season.
+Leopard seals are not social and prefer to live and hunt in solitude.
+In over 26 years of Antarctic voyages, our expedition teams observed their solitary behavior, usually spotting an individual resting on an ice floe or hunting along the ice edges.
+They are territorial animals, and only on rare occasions do you see them in pairs or small groups, usually during the mating season.
 They are known to defend their territory and attack other leopard seals ferociously.
 Their solitary lifestyle makes them difficult to study.
-On your Antarctic expedition cruise, you may spot them lazing on an ice flow or swimming in the Southern Ocean near your ship or Zodiac boat.
+On your Antarctic expedition cruise, you may spot them lazing on an ice floe or swimming in the Southern Ocean near your ship or Zodiac boat.

 3. Sometimes Leopard Seals Smile